Nature or Nurture: Insights from the Womb

 Greater exposure to testosterone in the womb is believed to translate into a greater sexual inclination towards women.
 Homosexuality is believed to occur when a male foetus produces less testosterone or is relatively insensitive to it.

 Evidence suggests that how a foetus responds to testosterone is regulated by gene expression (epigenetics again).
-Temporary chemical compounds called "epi-marks" act as “switches” to regulate gene activity (Rice et al., 2012, 2013).
+Temporary chemical markers, called "epi-marks", act as switches that control how genes are switched on or off (Rice et al., 2012, 2013).
 These are sex specific and, normally, either boost sensitivity to testosterone in XY foetuses, or lower it in XX foetuses (Rice et al., 2012, 2013).
 These epi-marks are then erased.
 Occasionally, however, epi-marks passed on by the opposite-sex parent alter gene expression when they interact with the foetus’ DNA (Rice et al., 2012, 2013).

 This means that, while genes play a role –– after all, homosexuality has substantial heritability (Rice et al., 2012) –– they aren't all-important when it comes to sexual orientation.